Complexity Growth, Butterfly Velocity and Black hole Thermodynamics: Other evidence

 Moreover, at the critical points of TMG, the butterfly velocities yield as follows \cite{Qaemmaqami:2017jxz}:

 It means that the theory is chiral at the critical points, $ \mu l=1 $ and $ \mu l=-1 $.
 These relations are similar to the relations for the central charges of the dual 2D conformal field theory Eq. (\ref{eq4}) at the critical points where the theory is chiral.
-Clearly we observe a one to one correspondence between the butterfly velocities and the central charges of dual 2D CFT at the critical points of TMG.\\

-In addition recently a conjecture has been proposed for the lower bound on diffusion constant by butterfly velocity \cite{Blake:2016wvh,Blake:2016sud};

-where $ D $ is the diffusion coefficient, $ k_{B} $ is the Boltzmann constant and $ T $ is the temperature.
-Moreover, in \cite{Kovtun:2008kx} authors studied a universality, which determines the shear viscosity $ \eta $ and electrical conductivity $ \sigma $ in terms of the corresponding central charges then naturally leads to a conjectured bound on conductivity in physical systems.
-And also we know there is relation between diffusion constant, conductivity and charge susceptibility as

-where $ \chi $ is charge susceptibility.
-These bounds on conductivity and diffusion coefficient maybe are another evidence of correspondence between the butterfly velocities and the central charges of the dual CFTs \cite{Qaemmaqami:2017jxz}.\\

-On the other hand, the complexity is also proportional to the number of degrees of freedom or central charges \cite{Brown:2015lvg,Alishahiha:2015rta,Couch:2016exn,Chapman:2016hwi}.
+On the other hand, the complexity is also proportional to the number of degrees of freedom or central charges \cite{Brown:2015lvg,Alishahiha:2015rta,Couch:2016exn}.
 Particularly for a 2D CFT when we consider a subsystem, $ A $ with the length $ L $, the complexity of the subsystem is \cite{Alishahiha:2015rta}:

 where $ \varepsilon $ is the cutoff length of the field theory.
 Therefore, we can get the other evidence for connection between butterfly velocity and complexity growth rate.
-It is worth noting that Brown-Henneax formula for the central charge implies \cite{Brown:1986nw,Couch:2016exn}: